Canon 77D vs Nikon D7500

 Body comparison: Canon 77D vs Nikon D7500

 The physical size and weight of the Canon 77D and the Nikon D7500 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 77D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (8 percent) than the Canon 77D.
 Moreover, the D7500 is markedly heavier (33 percent) than the 77D.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the 77D does not feature any corresponding weather-sealing.